mlte-team/mlte/docs/source/index.rst

 Machine Learning Test and Evaluation (`MLTE`) Documentation
 ======================================

-`MLTE` (pronounced "melt") is a Python toolkit for machine learning (ML) test and evaluation. `MLTE` was developed as an practical implementation for the Army Artificial Intelligence Testing (A2IT) framework, but can be used for testing and evaluating any ML system.
+`MLTE` (pronounced "melt") is a Python toolkit for machine learning (ML) test and evaluation. `MLTE` was developed as a practical implementation for the Army Artificial Intelligence Testing (A2IT) framework, but can be used for testing and evaluating any ML system.

 **Version** 0.1.4